Chinese martial arts: In popular culture

 In modern times, Chinese martial arts have spawned the genre of cinema known as the Kung fu film.
 The films of Bruce Lee were instrumental in the initial burst of Chinese martial arts' popularity in the West in the 1970s.
 Bruce Lee was the iconic international superstar that popularized Chinese martial arts in the West with his own variation of Chinese martial arts called Jeet Kune Do.
 It is a hybrid style of martial art that Bruce Lee practiced and mastered.
 Jeet Kune Do is his very own unique style of martial art that uses little to minimum movement but maximizes the effect to his opponents.
-The influence of Chinese martial art have been widely recognized and have a global appeal in Western cinemas starting off with Bruce Lee.
+The influence of Chinese martial art has been widely recognized and has had a global appeal in Western cinema starting with Bruce Lee.

 Martial artists and actors such as Jet Li and Jackie Chan have continued the appeal of movies of this genre.
 Jackie Chan successfully brought in a sense of humour in his fighting style in his movies.
 Martial arts films from China are often referred to as "kung fu movies" (功夫片), or "wire-fu" if extensive wire work is performed for special effects, and are still best known as part of the tradition of kung fu theater. (see also: wuxia, Hong Kong action cinema).
 The talent of these individuals have broadened Hong Kong's cinematography production and rose to popularity overseas, influencing Western cinemas.

 In the west, kung fu has become a regular action staple, and makes appearances in many films that would not generally be considered "Martial Arts" films.
 These films include but are not limited to The Matrix franchise, Kill Bill, and The Transporter.

 Martial arts themes can also be found on television networks.
 A U.S. network TV western series of the early 1970s called Kung Fu also served to popularize the Chinese martial arts on television.
 With 60 episodes over a three-year span, it was one of the first North American TV shows that tried to convey the philosophy and practice in Chinese martial arts.
 The use of Chinese martial arts techniques can now be found in most TV action series, although the philosophy of Chinese martial arts is seldom portrayed in depth.
 In the 2006 music video of Knights of Cydonia by Muse, the protagonist can be seen training Chinese martial arts in the opening.
 In 2022, martial arts and action sequences inspired by Hong Kong cinema can be found in Everything Everywhere All at Once.

-The Kung Fu Diaries: The Life and Times of a Dragon Master (1920-2001) is a work of fiction, combining aspects of biography, historical fiction, and guide to instruction purportedly from a collection of diaries or papers left by a Kung-Fu Dragon Master.
+The Kung Fu Diaries: The Life and Times of a Dragon Master (1920–2001) is a work of fiction, combining aspects of biography, historical fiction, and guide to instruction purportedly from a collection of diaries or papers left by a Kung-Fu Dragon Master.